 Pow!!
 Right in the kisser!

-Posted on January 22, 2014, in Audits, CMS, DHHS, Division of Medical Assistance, Doctors, DSH Hospitals, Extrapolations, General Assembly, HMS, Hospital Medicaid Providers, Hospitals, Inpatient Hospital Stays, Legal Analysis, Legislation, Medicaid, Medicaid Billing, Medicaid Budget, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicare, Medicare RAC, Medicare Reimbursement Rates, NC, North Carolina, Physicians, RAC, RAC Audits, Rate Reductions, Reduction in Medicaid Payments, Reductions.
+Posted on January 22, 2014, in CMS, Division of Medical Assistance, Doctors, DSH Hospitals, Extrapolations, General Assembly, HMS, Hospital Medicaid Providers, Hospitals, Inpatient Hospital Stays, Legal Analysis, Legislation, Medicaid, Medicaid Billing, Medicaid Budget, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicare, Medicare and Medicaid Provider Audits, Medicare RAC, Medicare Reimbursement Rates, NC, NC DHHS, North Carolina, Physicians, RAC, RAC Audits, Rate Reductions, Reduction in Medicaid Payments, Reductions.
 Bookmark the permalink.
 2 Comments.